Monthly Archives: August 2012

 By far my favourite part of the movie – and if you love your slashers served with a slice of cheese on top, then you’ll enjoy it too – was the dance scene.
 Oh my gawd.
 Think the Lightening Strikes sequence from Small Town Massacre, but worse…much worse.
 This is where Justin Russell is really showing his knowledge of the category.
 80s slashers WERE cheesy and it’s one of the best things for us to notice now when we look back.
 I read a review somewhere online that was really critical for including this, but obviously that writer didn’t get the joke.
-I did; and it was great and surely only played for laughs.
-I mean, they even do the ‘staying alive’ jig…!
+I did; and it was surely only played for laughs.
+They even do the ‘staying alive’ jig…!

 I mentioned earlier about the continuity not doing as much as the determination to keep us believing that it’s 1981 and it is perhaps one of the main disappointments about The Sleeper.
 Whilst $30,000 is very small in terms of a production budget, I think that the wardrobe department could have done a better job to make the girls look more ‘eighties-like’.
 Their hairstyles and clothes are all very modern and if you caught the feature halfway through, you would never in a million years guess that it was aiming to transport us back thirty years in to the past.
 You’ve all been to eighties parties, right?
 You all know how to dress.
 It’s just a shame that they didn’t work a tiny bit harder with the look of the characters to add the finishing touch.
 Blood Junkie did a much better job and that was made for similar funds.
-Also, the rotary-dial phone was a neat addition, but it’s just a bit weird that they forgot to use it also in the Police chief’s office.
-It’s either that they didn’t notice, or he had been time traveling and grabbed himself a digital touch-tone and brought it back from the future to show off to his colleagues on the force ;)
+Also, the rotary-dial phone was a neat addition, but it’s just a bit weird that they forgot about it when decorating the Police chief’s office.
+It’s either that they didn’t notice, or he had been time traveling and grabbed himself a digital touch-tone and brought it back from the future to show off to his colleagues on the force 😉